vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 in the new methods, MarkdownComposer only knows that the injected object responds to the `extract_data` methods???

 It allows us to only use the interface of an injected dependency but not coupled to the creation of ...

-A dependency can be easily injected within the constructor.
-We pass an object into the targeted class without letting it know what this object is all about.

-Mocking code dependencies in our tests becomes easier with DI as well.

-Through DI, we are feeding a class new behavior without changing it.

-When we need to refer to another class through its name, we create a stronger relationship, a stronger dependency between them.

-What we also reduce is reuseability with these stronger dependencies